 When you are scheduled for surgery, your start time for surgery will be approximate.
-The day before your surgery, you will be told when to report to the surgery center by the surgery center.
-If you have not heard from them by 2 p.m., please call the center at (908) 393-8360.
+The day before your surgery, you will be told when to report to the hospital by the hospital.
 Please provide our office with a main telephone number where you would like to be called.
 If someone other than yourself is going to receive information regarding your surgery, please inform us and provide us with the necessary contact information.

 Occasionally, the operating room will run ahead of schedule.
 On the day of your surgery, you should be available at any time in case changes need to be made with your scheduled surgery time.
 Conversely, we regret that the operating room sometimes runs behind schedule, so you may be required to wait longer than expected.
 Feel free to bring reading material for your entertainment while you wait.
-If the schedule is running significantly behind and you have not yet arrived to the center, you should be available at any time to receive notification about the delay.
+If the schedule is running significantly behind and you have not yet arrived to the hospital, you should be available at any time to receive notification about the delay.